 Raising awareness, in my opinion, is never a bad thing.

 I had my first panic attack when I was 16.
 I had no idea what was happening, and neither did anyone else I knew.
 I thought I was dying.
 And they didn’t stop.
-After doctor referral after doctor referral & misdiagnosis after misdiagnosis I was finally referred to a councillor and diagnosed properly, the three years it took were not fun.
+After doctor referral after doctor referral & misdiagnosis after misdiagnosis, I was finally referred to a counsellor and diagnosed properly, the three years it took were not fun.
 Oh the two years they were convinced I had Asthma were my favourite, I actually think I still have some inhalers at home!

 When mental health charity Young Minds got in contact about designing a tshirt to raise awareness I jumped at the chance.
-The design may not scream anxiety but for me dealing with my anxiety is remembering to slow down and take time for myself, reminding myself that the world isn’t going to end if I don’t get my to do list done, if I don’t stick to my posting schedule my blog isn’t going to fall off the face of the internet, that my friends will still be my friends even if I don’t go see them for a few weeks or months, that I’m doing OK at this thing called life.
+The design may not scream anxiety but for me dealing with my anxiety is remembering to slow down and take time for myself, reminding myself that the world isn’t going to end if I don’t get my to-do list done, if I don’t stick to my posting schedule my blog isn’t going to fall off the face of the internet, that my friends will still be my friends even if I don’t go see them for a few weeks or months, that I’m doing OK at this thing called life.

 So if you would like to donate (50% goes straight to Young Minds) just head over & buy one of the bodysuits from festival fashion!
 They are sized small so I’d recommend a size up, but please don’t let that get you down, I had to size up too!